bimdata/documentation-old/doc_sphinx/guide/security.rst

 Security
 ============

+..
+    excerpt
+        Here are answers on how we keep your data secure. endexcerpt

+We treat your data with care and apply state-of-the-art security.
+Here are answers on how we keep your data secure.

 Where is my BIMData hosted?
 ===========================

-Your BIMData data and BIMData.io infrastructure is hosted by OVH.
+Your BIMData data and BIMData.io infrastructure are hosted by OVH.

 How often are backups made?